githubsands/order_fLow/README.md

     from router. sends updated exchange parameters to core. receives routed orders from router. \
 .
 Core: pulls the main modules together \

-# Libraries used
+### Libraries used

 (1) [ws-rs](https://github.com/housleyjk/ws-rs) - the only nonasync websocket client I could find. use [tokio mio](https://github.com/tokio-rs/miounder) under the hood \
 (2) [cross-beam](https://github.com/crossbeam-rs/crossbeam) - a drop in crate for mspc \

+## async

+Async for websocket client I/O and sync for internal CPU related work.

+### Architecture

+I/O related workloads are ran on a tokio executor.
+Tasks (websocket reads) are sent to the sync portion through a crossbeam producer to be handled.

+### Libraries used

+(1) tungesenite - websocket server
+(2) tokio - async related libraries
+(3) future-utils - more async tools
+(4) crossbeam - mpsc channel

-# Inspired by
+### Inspired by

 (1) https://www.amazon.com/Algorithmic-Trading-DMA-introduction-strategies/dp/0956399207 \
 (2) https://academic.oup.com/book/2928 \

-## async

-Async for websocket client I/O and sync for internal CPU related work